rjaus/awesome-ublacklist/README.md

 They can be hosted anywhere, including github.  *Just ensure you copy the raw link version into the extension.*

 # Awesome uBlacklist Subscriptions
 And here is a list of awesome uBlacklist subscriptions.
 Add uBlacklist to your browser, then subscribe to the lists below to bootstrap a much improved search experience.
+Find a good list?
+Or made your own?
+Submit a pull request

 ## Table of Contents
 - [Social Media](#social-media)